sarthak77/water-security-of-india/README.md

-# water-security-of-india
+### Water Security of India
-Analysis of dynamic changes in the classification of water-energy regions over India
+Analysis of dynamic change in water-energy zones of India